-Our Village Cooperative senior housing offer many financial benefits over other senior housing options in MN, WI and IA
+Our Village Cooperative senior housing offers many financial benefits over other senior housing options in MN, IA, WI, KS and MO.

 The financing is provided by members’ equity (shares) along with a Master Mortgage to the cooperative.
 Cooperative members are their own landlords, thereby enabling the Cooperative to be built and operated at an affordable cost.